baudii/Library-db/README.md

 ### Usage

-Once the application is up and running, you can manage books, users, and other functionalities related to the library.
+Once the application is up and running, you can manage songs, users, and other functionalities related to the archive.
 The authentication system is integrated to allow user roles and permissions.

-- Users with the Member role can only view the database.
+- Users with the Member role can only view the archive.
-- Users with the Moderator role can edit the database.
+- Users with the Moderator role can edit the archive.
 - Users with the Admin role have full control, including a separate admin interface for managing user accounts.
 Admins can create, delete, and edit any account, assign roles, and manage permissions.

 To log in as an admin use: